alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-01.md

 Size PCASM is the unpadded size of the content.

 For stream encryption of content,
-Size PCASM is currently undefined.
+Size PCASM is currently undefined (TBD)

-For transport encryption of content, precise Size PCASM **SHOULD NOT** be observable.
+For transport encryption of content, precise Size PCASM
+**SHOULD NOT**
+be observable
+or inferrable.

 ### Analytic PCASM